katjad/javascript101-handbook/best_practices.md

 ## Keep learning
 Never stop learning.
 There are so many resources out there.
 Try other languages.
 Talk to other developers.
 What's happening in the community?
 Keep adding new tools to your belt, then you have more options for your solutions.

+## Copy & Paste Variables
+Copy and paste variable to avoid error messages from spelling mistakes.
+Try not to copy and paste code from Stack Overflow and other places without trying to understand how it works.

 ## Have Fun!

 > "Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."